hashicorp/vscode-hcl/README.md

 ## Quick Start

 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=hashicorp.hcl)
-1. Open your desired workspace and/or the root folder containing your HCL files.
+1. Open your desired workspace and/or the root folder containing your [HCL](https://github.com/hashicorp/hcl#hcl) files.

 ## Features

-This extension will provide syntax highlighting for all HashiCorp products that use `.hcl` as the file extension:
+This extension provides generic [HCL](https://github.com/hashicorp/hcl#hcl) syntax highlighting for files that use `.hcl` as the file extension.

-- HCL
+There are many non-HashiCorp products that use [HCL](https://github.com/hashicorp/hcl#hcl) as a configuration format.
+This extension will highlight these files to various levels of effectiveness.
+Due to the extensible nature of HCL not all constructs for all products will highlight correctly.

+HashiCorp products that use HCL as a configuration format:

 - Boundary
 - Nomad
 - Packer
 - Waypoint

-HCL is a toolkit for creating structured configuration languages that are both human- and machine-friendly, for use with command-line tools.
-HCL provides a set of constructs that can be used by a calling application to construct a configuration language.
-Most HashiCorp products use implementations of HCL for their configuration language.
+## Usage

+The HashiCorp HCL extension is a grammar only extension targeted to provide generic HCL syntax highlighting for files not already accounted for by a more specific HashiCorp extension.
+For example, Terraform syntax highlighting is already provided by the official [HashiCorp Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) for VS Code.

+Current Terraform users can install the HCL extension alongside the Terraform Extension and find that they can use HCL files without conflict.
+Users can also install the HCL Extension separately from the Terraform Extension if they only want HCL support.

+For more information about HCL visit https://github.com/hashicorp/hcl-lang#what-is-hcl.

 ## Credits